 Interesting links: Spotted by Locals

 Yes, you read that right: A product that is a viable USP could simply be a practical household tool that makes things easier or it could be a service that turns a habit or something that people already do into a business.
-I for my part could hug the people who came up with electrostatic dusters or Borrow My Doggy!
+I, for one, could hug the people who came up with electrostatic dusters or Borrow My Doggy!

 Tools: e.g. making life easier, solving problems, meeting demands, increase scale, facilitate

 Have a look at your values and causes that are close to your heart, they might be able to give your business a boost as well.

 Sustainability, charity, equality, fair trade — there are so many things your small business can support, why not choose one of them and make it your business’s goal?
 You will attract people who share your interests and offer them a way to help as well.

 Tools: e.g. charity, local community, environment, children, elderly, sustainability, fair trade